 If you think the London Eye isn’t somewhere to bring a toddler, you are wrong.
 During our day out in London before heading to America on holiday, we visited the London Eyewith our then 3 year old son.
 I had been on the Eye a few months before but with a party of adults, so was unsure whether he would enjoy it.
 I need not have worried as he enjoyed the ride, looking out of the capsule and commenting on high we were getting, and checking out the boats on the water below us.
+It really does give you some of the best views in London.
 The interactive tablets also caught his attention and with a little help from mum he could spot some of the buildings that were shown on the tablet.
 The London Eye can easily be enjoyed with toddlers, but I would advise getting Fast Track tickets as no-one wants to queue for hours in London with a toddler.
 A visit to the London Eye can also be combined with a visit to Sea Life as they are both located on Southbank.

 Tumbling Bay Playground